Aditya-rgb/Github-Actions/README.md

 ## GitHub Actions Workflow

 This workflow automates the deployment process to an AWS EC2 instance.
-It triggers on two events: a push or pull request to the `prod` branch.
+It triggers on two events: a push or pull request to the `dev`, `test` or `prod` branches.
 The following steps outline the workflow's operations:

 ### Steps Overview